gridscale/terraform-provider-gridscale/website/docs/r/mysql8_0.html.md

 ---
 layout: "gridscale"
-page_title: "gridscale: gridscale_mysql"
+page_title: "gridscale: gridscale_mysql8_0"
-sidebar_current: "docs-gridscale-resource-mysql"
+sidebar_current: "docs-gridscale-resource-mysql8_0"
 description: |-
-  Manage a MySQL service in gridscale.
+  Manage a MySQL 8.0 service in gridscale.
 ---

-# gridscale_mysql
+# gridscale_mysql8_0

-Provides a MySQL resource.
-This can be used to create, modify, and delete MySQL instances.
+Provides a MySQL 8.0 resource.
+This can be used to create, modify, and delete MySQL 8.0 instances.

 ## Example

-The following example shows how one might use this resource to add a MySQL service to gridscale:
+The following example shows how one might use this resource to add a MySQL 8.0 service to gridscale:

 ```terraform
 resource "gridscale_mysql8_0" "terra-mysql-test" {